Skip to main content

-Giving up a child for adoption
+Giving a child up for adoption

 Giving a child up for adoption isn’t always easy, the decision requires a lot of thought to ensure that it will be in the best interest of the child.
 Child protection organisations and the Department of Social Development will provide guidance and support services to assist you throughout the process.